tigera-solutions/fortinet-enablement/modules/accessing-your-k8s-nodes.md

     ```

 5. There is also another kubeadm configuration named `1-kubeadm-join-config.yaml` under the same directory.
 Copy it to the two worker nodes:

+    >If you don't have SSH Forwarding configured, you'll need to provide SSH private key via `-i /path/to/key` option.

     ```bash
     scp 1-kubeadm-join-config.yaml ubuntu@<WOERKER-1_IP>:/home/ubuntu